 There is a crossover period from the beginning of the introductory week INKOM (the second to last week of August) until halfway through September.
 This is when the old students haven’t left yet but all the new students have arrived.
 The housing market is very busy at this time, and it can be almost impossible for a new student to find a place to live.
-We recommend looking for a room earlier, or booking a room in a hostel until rooms become available later on in September.
+We recommend looking for a room earlier, or booking a room in a ho(s)tel until places become available later on in September.
 You can also check on the Facebook page Sharing is Caring to look for couchsurfing opportunities.
-Don’t worry- everyone finds a room eventually.
+Don’t worry – everyone finds a room eventually.

 However, hopefully you will receive your offer before this busy time and be able to find a room easily!
 In this situation, there are other things you should consider when choosing a room.

-Look at how far away your place is from the city centre.
-Check the cycling time on google maps, as this is the most accurate measure of how far away you are, even if it looks a long distance to walk.
-Maastricht is a small city- a 20 minute cycle is often the longest time you’ll have to cycle to get to most of the important places.
+A good idea is to look at how far away your place is from the city centre.
+Check the cycling time on Google Maps, as this is the most accurate measure of how far away you are, even if it looks a long distance to walk.

 Don’t worry if you can’t be physically present in Maastricht for a viewing.
 There are options for you which are explained over the next few pages, including agencies and student housing co-operations.